sparsick/infra-testing-talk/README.md

 The test class `StarWarsMovieControllerITest` shows how to test own REST API with Spring MVC and REST assured.

 ### Mock REST dependencies
-The test class `StarWarsClientTest` and `StarWarsClientGroovyTest` show how to mock dependencies to a REST API with MockServer.
+The test classes `StarWarsClientMockserverTest`, `StarWarsClientWiremockTest` and `StarWarsClientMockserverGroovyTest` show how to mock dependencies to a REST API with MockServer or Wiremock.

 ### Testing interaction with E-Mails
 The test class `MailClientTest` shows how to test interaction with e-mails (currently only sending) with Greenmail